msegt/introduction-to-git/course/basics.md

 > Tools like RCS, CVS, or Subversion have been around since the early 1980s and are used by many large companies.
 > However, many of these are now considered legacy systems (i.e., outdated) due to various limitations in their capabilities.
 > More modern systems, such as Git and [Mercurial](https://swcarpentry.github.io/hg-novice/),
-> are *distributed*, meaning that they do not need a centralized server to host the repository.
+> are _distributed_, meaning that they do not need a centralized server on which to store the repository.
 > These modern systems also include powerful merging tools that make it possible for multiple authors to work on
 > the same files concurrently.